nsdown/ipfilter-updater/README.md

 Configuring
 ===========
-1) In the uTorrent window in Mac, press Command+Option+, (yes, comma) all three keys at the same time.
+1. In the uTorrent window in Mac, press Command+Option+, (yes, comma) all three keys at the same time.

-2) The options window with the advanced tab should show up.
+2. The options window with the advanced tab should show up.
    Scroll down to ensure that ipfilter.enable is set to true.

 Installing
 ==========
 The aim is to set up a cron job for the updater script.

-1) Clone this repo to your local machine
+1. Clone this repo to your local machine

-2) Do "crontab -e".
-This will bring up an editor.
+2. Do `crontab -e`.
+This will bring up a text editor.

-3) Enter "00 21 * * * path/to/updater.py" on a line of its own
+3. Enter `00 21 * * * path/to/updater.py` on a line of its own
    without the quotes and save.
    Please escape any space in the path.
    This means run the updater at 9 PM (21:00) every day.

-   To start typing in vim, press i
+   If the editor is `vim`: To start typing in vim, press `i`.
-   To save in vim, press Escape and then :wq (colon w q) and Enter.
+   To save in `vim`, press Escape and then `:wq` (colon w q) and Enter.

-4) Do "crontab -l" to verify you have entered the cronjob correctly.
+4. Do `crontab -l` to verify you have entered the cron job correctly.